quantumcoalition/qchack2022-microsoft-challenge/README.md

 ### Using Azure Quantum

-You should have received an invite to join quantum workspace [qchack-2022-b - Microsoft Azure](https://portal.azure.com/?quickstart=True#@achocronme.onmicrosoft.com/resource/subscriptions/[…]/Microsoft.Quantum/Workspaces/qchack-2022-b/overview).
+You should have received an invite to join quantum workspace [qchack-2022-b - Microsoft Azure](https://portal.azure.com/#@achocronme.onmicrosoft.com/resource/subscriptions/b0c3bbe3-7123-4ba4-9aa2-57d9845f4a1d/resourceGroups/AzureQuantum/providers/Microsoft.Quantum/Workspaces/qchack-2022-b/overview).
 Join it, and use that workspace’s information to connect to Azure from the environment you’re using to work with the QDK:

-* Subscription ID: b1d7f7f8-743f-458e-b3a0-3e09734d716d
+* Subscription ID: b0c3bbe3-7123-4ba4-9aa2-57d9845f4a1d
-* Resource group: aq-hackathons
+* Resource group: AzureQuantum
-* Workspace name: aq-hackathon-qchack2022
+* Workspace name: qchack-2022-b
 * Location: eastus
-*

 You can use it from Python+Q# environment by using the `azure-quantum` package as follows:

 ```
 from azure.quantum import Workspace
 workspace = Workspace (
-    subscription_id = "b1d7f7f8-743f-458e-b3a0-3e09734d716d",
+    subscription_id = "b0c3bbe3-7123-4ba4-9aa2-57d9845f4a1d",
-    resource_group = "aq-hackathons",
+    resource_group = "AzureQuantum",
-    name = "aq-hackathon-qchack2022",
+    name = "qchack-2022-b",
     location = "eastus"
 )
 ```